Northwest Mistassibi River

-- Transportation by minibus from Chicoutimi to the place of departure and return.
+Transportation by minibus from Chicoutimi to the put-in and return.

-- Canoeing and water sports equipments (1 canoe / 2 people)
+Canoe and equipment (1 canoe per 2 people)

-- Compensation of the greenhouse gas emissions for your transportation
+Compensation for the greenhouse gas emissions for your transportation

-* Please note that we pay special attention to the composition of our menus.
-These are prepared by the guide.
-Healthy meals throughout your expedition.
+* Please note that we pay special attention to our meal planning.
+These healthy meals are prepared by the guide throughout your expedition.
 Please inform us of any dietary restrictions.

 ** Participants must provide their own sleeping bags.